chinenual/synergize/docs/acks.md

 * Aaron Lanterman's [Synergy Preservation Page](https://lanterman.ece.gatech.edu/synergy/)
 * [Synergy Voice Library at groups.io](https://groups.io/g/synergy-synth/files/SynergyVoiceLibrary.zip)

+## DX7 Converter

+Thanks to Don Turnock for his work to develop and bring the DX7 SYX to Synergy converter to Synergize.

 ## Documentation

 Thanks also to Tom Piggott for allowing me to reuse portions of his